-Board of Directors 2018-2019
+Board of Directors 2023-2024

 Ellen Friedman Sacks

 Fredi Brown joined the JFL staff in January 2017.
 Fredi has a long history working within the Jewish community, beginning with B’nai B’rith Girls in high school.
 After college, she spent a year in Israel working on Kibbutz Ma’ayan Baruch, located at the base of the Golan Heights.
 Fredi sat on the Advisory Council of the American Committee for the Weizmann Institute of Science.
 She has been a member of the Federation of Greater Phoenix Women’s Department, and on the Board of Trustees of Copland House, which enhances awareness and appreciation of the rich vibrant heritage of American music, through the legacy of Aaron Copland.
 Fredi has previously been active with the American Cancer Society for 15 years.
-In 1989 she became part of the professional staff, serving as Executive Director of the North Shore of Chicago until 1992.Most of her life for the past 15 years has been working in various capacities for Hadassah, serving in the local, regional and nastional levels of leadership development.
-Fredi, and her husband, Howard Treshansky, are members of Congregation Or Tzion.
-Fredi is the mother of Dr. Jennifer Brown, of Scottsdale, AZ., and Aaron and Lisa Brown, and their three daughters, Gabrielle, Alexis, and Eliana Brown, of Houston, TX.
+In 1989 she became part of the professional staff, serving as Executive Director of the North Shore of Chicago until 1992.
+For the past 15 years, Fredi has been working in various capacities for Hadassah, serving in the local, regional and national levels of leadership development.
+Fredi, and her late husband, Howard Treshansky, are members of Congregation Or Tzion.
+Fredi is the mother of Jennifer Brown, PhD, of Scottsdale, AZ, and Lisa and Aaron Brown, PhD, and their three daughters, Gabrielle, Alexis, and Eliana Brown, of Houston, TX.